influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/hassuffix.md

 ## Parameters

 ### v
-The string value to test.
+The string value to search.

 _**Data type:** String_

 ### t
-The suffix to test for.
+The suffix to search for.

 _**Data type:** String_